 Eurosport has UK broadcasting rights for the Australian Open and will air coverage on Eurosport 1 and Eurosport 2.
 Fortunately, there are a number of ways you can get Eurosport.
 For starters, it’s available in the UK as part of a TV package with TNT Sports, Sky Sports, and Virgin Media.

-Alternatively, you can stream the 2025 Australian Open online on Eurosport via Discovery Plus.
+Alternatively, you can stream the 2026 Australian Open online on Eurosport via Discovery Plus.
 Unlike the other options, this is contract-free.
-A monthly subscription costs £6.99.
+You’ll need the TNT Sports package which is priced at £30.99 a month.
 To watch from outside the UK, you can connect to a UK VPN server and log in as normal.

 How does the Australian Open tournament work?

 The Australian Open is the first of four Grand Slam tennis tournaments of the year and takes place in Melbourne, Australia.
-It’s a hugely popular event, with a record one million spectators attending the 2024 tournament.
+It’s a hugely popular event, with a record 1.2 million spectators attending the 2025 tournament.

 The men’s and women’s singles tournaments follow a similar pattern.
 There are four rounds followed by quarter-final, semi-final, and final matches.
 Every stage is a knockout stage, so when a player loses a match, they are out of the tournament.
 The initial draw is conducted such that the top-seeded players won’t face off against each other until the latest stages.
 For example, assuming they don’t lose any matches, the top two seeds will meet in the final.